ait-energy/iesopt-project-template/README.md

 > [!CAUTION]
 > If a popup opens during the setup process asking you which program to use to open some file, please select `Git Bash` and confirm your choice.

-### Explanations
+### Explanations & Problems

+#### Why does it ask for my name / an author?

+> This is used to set the author of the project.
+It is usually your name, but it can be anything you want.
+This is a part of the standardized `pyproject.toml` file, which controls your environment.

-- **What is the project slug?**: _This is a short abbreviation of the project name, that is used in a few places where spaces, etc., are not allowed.
-It is usually the same as the project name, but with spaces replaced by underscores and all letters in lowercase._
+#### What is the project slug?

+> This is a short abbreviation of the project name, that is used in a few places where spaces, etc., are not allowed.
+It is usually the same as the project name, but with spaces replaced by underscores and all letters in lowercase.

-- **How can I accept default values?**: _Every question ends in a `(something written here)`, which is the default value.
-If you want to accept the default value, just press `Enter` without typing anything._
+#### How can I accept default values?

+> Every question ends in a `(something written here)`, which is the default value.
+If you want to accept the default value, just press `Enter` without typing anything.

-- **Why does it open a weird `.sh` file in VSCode (or any other editor)?**: _Open the file location of the `.sh` file that VSCode opened, then right-click it, select `Open with...`, then `Choose another app`, and then select `Git Bash`.
+#### What if it opens a weird `.sh` file in VSCode (or any other editor)?

+> Open the file location of the `.sh` file that VSCode opened, then right-click it, select `Open with...`, then `Choose another app`, and then select `Git Bash`.
 Make sure to check the box that says `Always use this app to open .sh files` and then click `OK`.
 This will make sure that `.sh` files are opened with `Git Bash` in the future.
 After that, remove the folder and start from scratch.
-This time, it should work without any issues._
+This time, it should work without any issues.

 ## Connecting to a remote repository